cancel icon

 Cascading effects on surrounding structures

-Reduced disc height and altered mechanical stress on facet joints and spinal ligaments.
+Reduced disc height alters mechanical stress on facet joints and spinal ligaments.
 This can contribute to facet joint pain, spinal stenosis (narrowing of the spinal canal), or mild slipping of one vertebra on another (degenerative spondylolisthesis).
 The key point: lumbar disc disease rarely occurs in isolation, it is part of a spectrum of age-related spinal changes.

 Symptoms to watch for